-Michelle Obama Wore a Local Danish Designer in Copenhagen, as Great First Ladies Do
+Michelle Obama Wore A Local Danish Designer in Copenhagen, As Great First Ladies Do

 During Obama's Copenhagen stop earlier this week, she wore a Danish designer, spotlighting the local fashion scene.
 She donned a Millennial-pink suit embellished with crystals on both the jacket and the pants by Copenhagen-based designer Stine Goya.
-And she added a little more sparkle courtesy of a pair of Vhernier ‘Pop’ Diamond Earrings (retailing for $16,250).
+And she added a little more sparkle courtesy of a pair of Vhernier ‘Pop’ Diamond Earrings.

 Advertisement